 How is aortic regurgitation diagnosed?
-Your caregiver will ask about your signs and symptoms and listen to your heart.
+Your healthcare provider will ask about your signs and symptoms and listen to your heart.
 You may need any of the following tests:

 An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure and function of your heart.

 Chest x-ray: This is used to check the size of your heart and look for fluid around your heart and lungs.

 EKG: This test records the electrical activity of your heart.
 It is used to check for abnormal heart rhythm caused by aortic regurgitation.

 Transesophageal echocardiogram (TEE): This test will show regurgitation, enlarged heart, or an infection.
 You will be given medicine to relax you during a TEE.
-Caregivers will put a tube in your mouth that is moved down into your esophagus.
+Healthcare providers will put a tube in your mouth that is moved down into your esophagus.
 The tube has a small ultrasound sensor on the end.
-Since your esophagus is right next to your heart, your caregiver can see your heart clearly.
+Since your esophagus is right next to your heart, your healthcare provider can see your heart clearly.

 How is aortic regurgitation treated?

 Diuretics: This medicine is given to remove extra fluid that has collected in your heart, lungs, or legs.
 They are often called water pills.
 You may urinate more often when you take this medicine.

-Repair: Caregivers make an incision in your chest to repair your aortic valve.
+Repair: Healthcare providers make an incision in your chest to repair your aortic valve.
 This helps improve the blood flow through your heart.